“Captivating…unforgettable…hilarious”

 Aarti Shahani is an award-winning NPR journalist, bestselling author and host of the hit podcast “Art of Power.”
 She regularly interviews extraordinary leaders such as: President Barack Obama, the CEOs of Microsoft and PepsiCo, "Queer Eye" creator David Collins, democracy activist Stacey Abrams, Grammy and Oscar winning performer Common....and even the judge who sentenced her father to prison.
 Aarti's own journey is remarkable.
-She grew up undocumented in Queens, New York.
+She was an undocumented child in Queens, New York.
 She graduated from Harvard on a full scholarship and became a national voice speaking to millions of Americans at a time from Silicon Valley.

 Her first book, which is being developed into a feature film, is "among the finest memoirs written in recent decades—a heartbreaking, hilarious and tender love letter…a vivid, almost cinematic journey that is both beautiful and unforgettable" — Guy Raz, co-creator of How I Built This, TED Radio Hour.